Teaching for Inclusion and Social Justice

 Simulations in the Classroom

 Simulations are being used by Boston College instructors across a range of academic disciplines to provide an engaged and interactive learning experience for their students.
-The purpose of the ‘Simulations in the Classroom Cohort’ is to connect these instructors and bring them together to share their knowledge and experiences with participants looking for guidance and support in refining their existing simulations with new and innovative practices, as well as those interested in exploring the use of simulations in their teaching for the first time.
+The purpose of the ‘Simulations in the Classroom Cohort’ was to connect these instructors and bring them together to share their knowledge and experiences with participants looking for guidance and support in refining their existing simulations with new and innovative practices, as well as those interested in exploring the use of simulations in their teaching for the first time.

 The CTE defines simulations broadly as interactive experiences designed to teach students particular content or competencies by having them engage directly with the information or the skills being learned.
 This can take many forms, such as: a medical procedure taking place in an emergency room; member states of the European Union in a simulated summit; role playing key philosophers critiquing a specific text; or teams of students simulating chemical reactions to solve a problem.